 Get out of the city and take the ferry to Waiheke Island for wineries and a beach or visit one of the other islands in Auckland’s Harbour.

 Have any questions about things you want to do in any of these places?
-I reckon they’re the best cities in Australia and New Zealand if you have time to visit them all.
-Leave me a comment and I will answer to the best of my ability!
+I reckon they’re the best cities in Australia and New Zealand to visit if you have the chance.